HammerOfData/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 ### Devise a strategy for filling in all of the missing values in the dataset
-As we have already calculated the mean for each interval I will use the rounded number of steps to fill the missing values as non-integer steps.
+As we have already calculated the mean for each interval I will use the rounded number of steps to fill the missing values.

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in.